NU-CUCIS/ALIGNNTL/FeatureExtraction/README.md

 # ALIGNNTL: Feature Extraction

-This repository contains the code to perform feature extraction using ALIGNN.
+This directory contains information on how to perform feature extraction using ALIGNN.